Efficient measure of information backflow with a quasistochastic process: Introduction

-{\it Introduction}---In recent years, the study of open quantum systems beyond the standard Markovian approximation has gained considerable interest.
+In recent years, the study of open quantum systems beyond the standard Markovian approximation has gained considerable interest.
 In Markovian dynamics, information in a system dissipates continuously to the environment.
 Interestingly, it has been observed that non-Markovian dynamics exhibit a memory effect such that information can flow back to the system in a revival of the quantum features \cite{breuer2016colloquium, li2018concepts, chruscinski2022dynamical}.
 This phenomenon has become a subject of interest in the study of decoherence \cite{zurek2003decoherence, cai2018non}, quantum thermodynamics \cite{landi2021irreversible}, and quantum technologies in general \cite{li2020non}.
 Thus, an efficient tool to identify and quantify non-Markovianity features is highly desirable.

-There have been many proposals for a witness of non-Markovianity with the central object being the \textit{quantum dynamical map}, $\Lambda_t$, $t\geq 0$, which encapsulates the evolution of the open system.
-In the standard Hilbert space formalism, they are described by completely positive and trace preserving (CPTP) maps that can inform the evolution of a quantum state at any time $t$ via $\rho(t) = \Lambda_t[\rho(0)]$.
+There have been many proposals for a witness of non-Markovianity with the central object being the quantum dynamical map $\Lambda_t$, $t\geq 0$, which encapsulates the evolution of the open system.
+In the standard Hilbert space formalism, the maps are described as completely positive and trace-preserving (CPTP) maps that can inform the evolution of a quantum state at any time $t$ via $\rho(t) = \Lambda_t[\rho(0)]$.
 To track information backflow, one is only required to use some notion of distinguishability between two initial states and track its evolution over time.
 The most natural choice is the trace distance between two states defined as

 where $\norm{A} = \text{Tr}|A|$ is the trace norm of $A$.
 Due to its contractive property, it is then easy to see that